The Left, Leaks, and "Disinformation" Czars

 And

 I don't, I think the subtext of that is that the bodyguards came late, but they started hitting the guy.
-And when they put him on the stretcher, he looked like they'd been beating him up.
+And when they put him on this treachery, he looked like they'd been beating him up.

-We're back with the Victor Davis-Hanson Show recording on Friday, May 6th.
-So Victor, it's a little dated now, not too dated, though.
+We're back with the Victor Davis-Hansen Show recording on Friday, May 6th.
+So, Victor, it's a little dated now.

 I'm sure our listeners have caught her on